CoffeSiberian/truck-tools/README.md

 - Modify kilometers traveled by the truck
 - Changing the truck (no need to go to the garage)
 - Allow cities to be unlocked and grages to be purchased in a specific way and not in a general
+- Flexible editor for truck and trailer accessories

 ### Related projects